We strive for healthy, beautiful dogs with excellent temperaments; all lovingly raised and socialized in our home.

 What are your goals?

 Are you looking for your next champion?
-Sport prospect?
-Or do you just want a family companion?
+Obedience prospect?
+Or do you want the perfect family companion?
 We believe each one of our puppies is destined for greatness, but that doesn't mean every puppy from a litter will be show-quality.
 The differences between "pet" and "show" quality are usually minor things such as bite, topline, tail carriage, front and rear angulation and attitude.
 I will not place a puppy in a show home if I don't believe it is a good prospect.
 Which puppies are good show and/or sport prospects is not typically determined until after both the 7 week temperament testing and 8 week conformation evaluation.
 Pups are evaluated by myself, my breed mentor and a couple of close friends who are great at giving objective opinions. ------Does this mean my "pet quality" puppy isn't as good?
 For what you want as a pet, of course it doesn't!
 Genetically, they are just as healthy as their littermates.
+The exact same planning, preparation, and care go in to each and every puppy we raise.
 They will still be a fantastic family dog.
 They were still lovingly raised and socialized.
 They are still smart and fun to train.
-All it means is that conformationally, their siblings out did them.
+Having a "pet quality" puppy doesn't mean you have a flawed puppy, all it means is that conformationally, their siblings out did them.
 If you are super particular about toe-angulation and tail set though, feel free to let me know.
 Conformation is to evaluate breeding stock, and since we are continually trying to better the breed, only the best of the best go on to be bred.
-Your pet-quality puppy will be exactly what you wanted for your family, but that doesn't mean it should reproduce.
+Your pet-quality puppy is still a quality puppy and great representation of it's breed.

 HOW WE RAISE OUR PUPPIES

 The Rottweiler is a naturally protective dog, it's instinct for them.
 This can either be their greatest strength, or YOUR worst nightmare.
 The determining factor: socialization.
 Rottweilers need to be properly socialized, with people and other dogs.
 This doesn't mean you take them to a dog park and throw them in the mix with a bunch of strange dogs you don't know and see what happens.
 It means making sure they have positive interactions with well-trained dogs and doing focus work so they learn to ignore other dogs too.
 It means meeting new people and learning that when you are friendly, they should be too, but also being able to walk through a crowd and ignore people.
 You can not socialize their protective nature out of them, you can just shape and form it to a desired trait.
 A poorly trained, un-socialized Rottweiler can be a danger to others and a liability to it's owner.
 It is your responsibility to train your dog to be a good citizen!
 Before puppies leave us, we do our best to start the socialization process early.
-It gives you, as a new owner, a great start.--Here is a *very* brief run down of raising puppies:From the day they are born, our puppies are handled.
+We have recently purchased the "Puppy Culture" program (which matched up with a lot of our puppy raising protocols and had additional helpful early training and socialization techniques as well).
+We are implementing puppy culture to our puppy raising practices.
+Everything we do with our pups gives you, as a new owner, a great start because it gives your puppy a solid foundation.--Here is a *very* brief run down of raising puppies:From the day they are born, our puppies are handled.
 They know my smell before their eyes even open, and since I practically live in the whelping box for the first week it doesn't surprise me.
 Each puppy is dried, sexed, weighed, cord clamped and color collar coded as soon as they are born.
 All information is charted and they are weighed every 12 hours for the first week to make sure everyone is getting enough to eat.
 Those who aren't getting quite enough are supplemented with raw goat's milk. -By week two, we weigh once per day to ensure healthy growth.
 Puppies eyes open towards the end of this week! -Week 3 is when my 3 boys (ages 6, 5, and 2) start to really enjoy the pups.
 The puppies are also started on a raw food puppy gruel. -Week 4 mobility is finally looking somewhat coordinated, and the pups get to come out of the whelping box and explore the house, which includes meeting the other dogs of the house.
 All of our adult dogs help teach the puppies good manners. -Week 5 is when I start to allow friends and family to visit and handle the puppies (under strict protocols to make sure no potential health threats come in to our home).
 It is also when we start going on car rides in small groups of 2 or 3.
 The puppies do not get out, we just go for drives to get them used to and comfortable in the car. -Week 6 is more exploration, including outside in our yard.
 It is a strange new world!
 Puppies start getting extended individual attention. -Week 7 puppies are temperament tested, and preliminary conformation evaluations are done.
 Puppies also receive their first set of vaccinations and begin learning basic commands and crate training.
 After first vaccines, they are taken out in groups of 2 or 3 for socialization to our local pet friendly stores.
 They meet many new people and get rewards for being brave, and also start getting accustomed to walking on a leash. -Week 8 conformation evaluations are done and homes are chosen.
 This week is full of a lot if socialization inside and outside of the home. -Week 9 is their second set of vaccines, microchipping, and when they are able to go join their new families.
 As a fair warning, week 9 often involves some emotion.
 I have a hard time letting these guys go.

 Raising puppies is a 24 hour a day job for the first few weeks, and up until the time they go to their new families, I am pouring my time and effort in to making sure they get the love, training, and socialization they need to become amazing dogs.
 I raise each puppy as if it were mine.